The conference app allows you to filter your agenda by topic areas. View the agenda online now by clicking below.

 2.01 Building Capacity in Permanent Supportive Housing to Meet New Challenges

-Permanent supportive housing (PSH) programs are having to respond to growing challenges related to people who are aging, have increasing vulnerability, social isolation and lack of community connections, and tri-morbidity.
-Explore strategies on how to be more intentional about program and services design and how to utilize other system partners’ resources to better equip PSH to respond to these issues.
+Permanent supportive housing (PSH) programs are being asked to prioritize the most vulnerable people through coordinated entry systems.
+How can PSH better respond to growing challenges related to people who are aging, have increasing vulnerability, social isolation and lack of community connections, and health issues?
+Explore strategies on how to be more intentional about program and services design and how to utilize other system partners’ resources to better equip and fund PSH to respond to these issues.

 2.02 Reducing Arrests and Incarceration for People Experiencing Homelessness